What Is Customer Perception?

 When customers have a pleasant experience of getting their products delivered on time, they form a perception.
 Getting the products that were as described in the product description also creates a positive customer perception.
 When customers experience great after-sale service, it will develop a positive opinion of the brand.

-But when customers had a bad experience such as broken products, no returns, no after-sales service, etc. the customers build a negative perception about the brand.
+But when customers have a bad experience, such as broken products, no returns, no after-sales service, etc., the customers build a negative perception of the brand.

-When companies work towards strengthening the bond between customers and the company, customer perception improves, and this gives way to a better competitive edge.
+When companies work towards strengthening the bond between customers and the company, customer perception improves, giving way to a better competitive edge.

 Customer perception is also important to determine the kind of image a brand wants to build.

 Customer perception or consumer perception plays a major role in buying behavior.
 Hence companies are going the extra mile to create a pleasant and happy customer experience for their customers.
 Companies are ready to spend money and effort to influence customer perception and drive profitable consumer behavior.

 What are the Factors Influencing Customer Perception?